JohnRiddles/westraining-R/intro-to-R/07-programming.md

 }
 ```

-Now that we have the fundamentals of how to define a function, let's take a look at control flow operations.
+Now that we have the fundamentals of how to define a function, let’s
+take a look at control flow operations.

 ### Loops

 `for` allows us to iterate and repeat an operation over a sequence.
+As
-As you can imagine, we need to be explicit about two things: the sequence and the variable that will be taking values over that sequence.
+you can imagine, we need to be explicit about two things: the sequence
+and the variable that will be taking values over that sequence.

 ``` r
 for (i in 1:3) print(i)